 assigned donors are solicited for annual commitments, as well as

 major, multi-year commitments.
 Work with Senior Director, Eastern

 Region to assess results and project future portfolio goals and

 Perform other duties as assigned.

-Ability to manage multiple tasks, set priorities, and meet
+Proven ability to manage projects, set priorities, and work

 Identifies and aligns with WWF's core values: Courage,